 For his efforts, Bono won $2000 worth of cash and prizes, which included a new Skeeter Hawk boat powered by an 85-hp Chrysler motor and a V.E.T. trailer.

 In the second spot was rookie angler Roland Martin of Cross, SC with a total of 77-06.
-What’s interesting about that sentence is two things – one the word rookie and two, he hailed from South Carolina.
+There are two things that stick out in that sentence.
+One, the word rookie and two, he hailed from South Carolina.
 Martin would show bass anglers that year he was far from a rookie and the next year he would move from South Carolina to Montgomery, AL. Martin would become somewhat of a nomad, living all over the United States in order to learn as much as he could about bass and their habits.

 Unfortunately, Bass Master Magazine didn’t post the results below 20th place.
-Also, at this time B.A.S.S. was giving 10 points per ounce and live fish were not worth any extra points.
+At this time B.A.S.S. was giving 10 points per ounce and live fish were not worth any extra points.

 Tournament totals for the Toledo Bend event were 1791 bass that weighed 2715-08.
 Gerald Blanchard took big fish with a 7-15 largemouth.